This sugar rainbow density tower is not only a fun project to make, but it also teaches kids about the density of sugar.

 This post contains affiliate links.

-Zoey always wears goggles for safety, and kids should also wear safety goggles when completing science experiments.
+Kids should also wear safety goggles when completing science experiments.

 After donning safety goggles, heat 36 tablespoons of water until boiling on the stove.